Loperdax/Android-Learning-Procjects/README.md

 - **Hilt**: Google's dependency injection library for Android.
 - **ViewModel**: Manages UI-related data to survive configuration changes.
 - **LiveData**: A lifecycle-aware, observable data holder class that can be used to hold and observe changing data.
+- **DataStore**: A modern data storage solution for Android used for structured data with protocol buffers, async and safe for UI threads.

 ## Lessons